martbhell/martbhell.github.io/posts/2012/04/red-hat-certification-rhce-system-configuration-and-management-2.md

 More info is also available on [rpm.org](http://www.rpm.org/max-rpm/ch-rpm-build.html "rpm.org - directories") - which recommend to use /usr/src/redhat for building packages.

-## Configure a system as an iSCSI initiator that persistently mounts an iSCSI target.
+## Configure a system as an iSCSI initiator that persistently mounts an iSCSI target

 Waiting with this.
 Need to set up an iSCSI target first.

-## Produce and deliver reports on system utilization (processor, memory, disk, and network).
+## Produce and deliver reports on system utilization (processor, memory, disk, and network)

 sar -A

 /etc/cron.d/sysstat

-## Use shell scripting to automate system maintenance tasks.
+## Use shell scripting to automate system maintenance tasks

 Well, this can be a lot of things and is quite hard to prepare for.